Robert-M-Lucas/rss2/README.md

 # RS-Script

-Stores all the files and the built binary of a Rust project in a single file allowing similar usage to Python scripts.
+Stores all the files and the built binary of a Rust project in a single, runnable file allowing similar usage to Python scripts.

 ## Installation
 ```bash